cristicmf/dao/docs/Tutorials.md

 - The event is not needed for this example, so it will be removed.

-- We will remove the public modifier from `minter` and write the accessor function ourselves so that we can document it and name the return value.
-Also, sticking to the coding conventions, we will put a `_` in front of the variable name since it's not public.
+- Sticking to the coding conventions we will remove the public modifier from `minter` and write the accessor function ourselves so that we can document it and name the return value.
+We will also put a `_` in front of the variable name since it's not public.
 This helps us avoid name collisions with functions, and signals to other ÐApp Ðevs that they should never access the variable directly.

 - We will do the same thing as above with the `balances` field.

 - We will add return values to all functions, so that callers knows what's going on.
 These are standard errors so the errors in dao-core's `Errors.sol` will do.
+NOTE: Ethereum itself does not support return values from transactions yet, but others (like Tendermint) do, and it's planned for Ethereum as well.

 - We will make the minter address a constructor argument instead of automatically assigning `msg.sender`.